www.animallaw.info

 § 3-7A-5.
 Replacement of certificate and tag.

-In the event of tag loss when the same has been legally issued, every replacement thereof shall be upon such terms as may be agreed upon with the rabies officer or veterinarian by whom the animal has been immunized.
-In such instance, a new certificate marked "duplicate" may be issued setting forth the number of the new tag and the certificate issued and distributed according to Section 3-7A-2.
+In the event a tag or certificate is lost after it has been legally issued, every replacement thereof shall be upon such terms as may be agreed upon with the rabies officer or veterinarian by whom the animal has been immunized.
+In that instance, a new certificate marked “duplicate” may be issued and distributed according to Section 3-7A-2.

 § 3-7A-6.
 Penalty for dog or cat without tag or certificate.